reborg/pwc/README.md

 ## How to install

-Be sure to have Java 1.7.0 installed.
-Then if you are on a Mac just use [Homebrew|http://brew.sh]:
+Please try:

+    java -version

+from the command line.

+### jdk 1.7

     brew install pwc

+if you're on a mac.

+### jdk  1.6

+Download the correct [jsr166.jar|http://g.oswego.edu/dl/concurrency-interest/] to your endorsed Java Home folder (on Mac Mountain Lion, /System/Library/Frameworks/JavaVM.framework/Versions/CurrentJDK/Home/lib/endorsed).
+A jsr166.jar is bundled with the github project if you happen to have jsk 1.6.0_51.

+### Not on a Mac

-other platforms are supported as a Java executable:
+Other platforms are supported as a Java executable:

     curl -O pwc.jar
     java -jar pwc.jar [-clmw] [file ...]